 Resources for students with international credentials:

 The Pre-Arrival Advising website allows prospective international students to find information about requesting or refusing an I-20 or DS-2019, insurance and financial requirements, and other essential pre-arrival information.
-The Pre-Arrival Advising Office is physically located at the University Park campus but they serve international students at all other 24 Penn State campus locations throughout the commonwealth of Pennsylvania.
+The Pre-Arrival Advising Office is physically located at the University Park campus but it serves international students at all other 24 Penn State campus locations throughout the commonwealth of Pennsylvania.
 Penn State Behrend's International Student Adviser is Barbara Zarnick, who can be reached at [email protected] or 814-898-6059.